The Forest

 Josefine Sundström, illustrated by Mervi LindmanDam-Dam is off to the forest.

-Dam-Dam is big and can put on shoes and a coat without help.
+Dam-Dam is big and puts on shoes and a jacket without help.
+Dam-Dam can walk.
+No need to go in the pushchair!

 A funny bush with shiny red balls?